autumnhale17/BullsAndCows/README.md

 # BullsAndCows
-C# Console Application where one player guesses a randomly generared secret code.
+C# Console Application where one player guesses a randomly generated secret code.

 The Objective: One player tries to guess a secret number in as few tries as possible.